-Look for voter registration tables in the student center, speakers in your classrooms and off-campus/high school excusrsions.
-Join the YV2K12 team and be a part of something big!
+Look for voter registration tables in the student center, speakers in your classrooms and off-campus/high school excursions.
+Join the YV2K13 team and be a part of something big!
 Student clubs and organizations can also participate.
 Individuals and organzations interested in volunteering can write email@example.com to inquire about how they can plug in.

 Be a Piece of Something Big!

 Why did young people sit out the 2009 election?
-Likewise, in the 2010 mid-term Congessional elections, young people also slipped as compared with the last midterm elections.
+Likewise, in the 2010 mid-term Congressional elections, young people also slipped as compared with the last midterm elections.
 But why?
-We know young voters are not more satisfied or less worried: they are as a generation experiencing record breaking unemployment, student debt, and the a new spike in student loan default rates is evident.
+We know young voters are not more satisfied or less worried: they are as a generation experiencing record-breaking unemployment, student debt, and a new spike in student loan default rates is evident.

-ADP's YV2K12 campaign is premised on the research demonstrating that young voters are more likely to register to vote when approached by a peer.
-The evidence is also crystal clear that young people are more likely to actually vote when candidates and parties directly address their issues, using the social media and other communication modes commonly used by the young. (see www.civicyouth.org )
+ADP's YV2K13 campaign is premised on the research demonstrating that young voters are more likely to register to vote when approached by a peer.
+The evidence is also crystal clear that young people are more likely to actually vote when candidates and parties directly address their issues, using the social media and other communication modes commonly used by the young. (see www.civicyouth.org)

-Heading into the 2012 Election, ADP at WP is launching a campus and community-based campaign to register 1000 new young voters ages 18-24.
+Heading into the 2013 Election, ADP at WPU is launching a campus and community-based campaign to register new young voters aged 18-24.
 The campaign will seek to register college and non-college attending young people, with special attention on those with the lowest turnout rates.
 The campaign seeks off to remind eligible young voters that they have the numerical power to determine the outcome of the next presidential election!